RenCap may face closure amidst an eleventh-hour MBO bid

 Russia's second big crisis in 2008 nearly broke the bank again.
 The African adventure was a good idea, but the bank was spread very thin as a result.
 As the economy went into meltdown, legal counsel Stephen Konigsberg was on the phone trying to stave off another disaster.

 Jennings eventually caved into the inevitable and agreed to sell a 49% stake to Prokhorov to stave off collapse.
-"It had to be done and the bank is back in business," a Rencap vice president told me in the following days, "but the dream of becoming an international emerging markets investment bank is over.
+"It had to be done, and the bank is back in business," a Rencap vice president told me in the following days, "but the dream of becoming an international emerging markets investment bank is over.
 Now we are only an investment bank that wants to make a lot of money for its shareholders."

 In November 2012, the Kiwi Oligarch was ousted after his billionaire partner Prokhorov rebuffed his requests for more cash for the operation, which was bleeding money, and threatened to withdraw millions he held on deposit with the bank that could have caused it to collapse.